-Computational modeling helps bridge the gap between our behavioral and physiological studies.
-For example, using computational models derived from neural population recordings, we make predictions of behavioral abilities that can be directly compared to actual behavioral results.
-The cues and mechanisms used by our computational models can be manipulated to test different hypotheses for neural coding and processing.
+We use many experimental and computational techniques in an effort to better understand hearing and hearing loss.
+We combine neurophysiological, behavioral, and computational modeling techniques towards our goal of understanding the neural mechanisms supporting perception of complex sounds.
+Computational modeling bridges the gap between our behavioral and physiological studies.
+For example, using computational models based on neural recordings, we make predictions of behavioral abilities.
+These predictions can be directly compared to actual behavioral results.
+The cues and mechanisms used by our computational models can be varied to test different hypotheses for neural coding and processing.

-By identifying the cues involved in the detection of signals in noise and fluctuations of signals, our goal is to direct novel strategies for signal processors to preserve, restore, or enhance these cues for listeners with hearing loss.
+We are also interested in applying our results to the design of novel signal-processing strategies to enhance speech, especially for listeners with hearing loss.
+By identifying the acoustic cues involved in the detection of signals in noise and in coding speech sounds, we can devise strategies to preserve, restore, or enhance these cues for listeners with hearing loss.